Bugs Bunny: Personality and catchphrases

 The carrot-chewing scenes are generally followed by Bugs' most well-known catchphrase, "What's up, Doc?", which was written by director Tex Avery for his first Bugs Bunny film, A Wild Hare (1940).
 Avery explained later that it was a common expression in his native Texas and that he did not think much of the phrase.
 Back then "doc" meant the same as "dude" does today.
 When the cartoon was first screened in theaters, the "What's up, Doc?" scene generated a tremendously positive audience reaction.
-As a result, the scene became a recurring element in subsequent cartoons.
-The phrase was sometimes modified for a situation.
-For example, Bugs says "What's up, dogs?" to the antagonists in A Hare Grows in Manhattan, "What's up, Duke?" to the knight in Knight-mare Hare, and "What's up, prune-face?" to the aged Elmer in The Old Grey Hare.
-He might also greet Daffy with "What's up, Duck?"
-He used one variation, "What's all the hub-bub, bub?" only once, in Falling Hare.
-Another variation is used in Looney Tunes: Back in Action when he greets a blaster-wielding Marvin the Martian saying "What's up, Darth?"